rackerlabs/technical-blog/_posts/2019-10-17-three-ways-salesforce-health-cloud-can-improve-patient-experience.md

 canonical: https://blog.rackspace.com/3-ways-salesforce-health-cloud-can-improve-patient-experience/
 ---

+*This post was originally published on the RelationEdge blog.*

 Salesforce&reg; Health Cloud is a top-ranked healthcare customer relationship management (CRM) system.
 The software aims to put patients at the heart of every decision&mdash;strengthening relationships and improving outcomes.